siongui/userpages/content/articles/2016/01/23/go-jsonp-example-cors-by-gopherjs%en.rst

 #########################################

 :date: 2016-01-23T02:45+08:00
-:tags: Go, Golang, GopherJS, Go to JavaScript, JSON, JSONP, CORS, HTTP GET,
+:tags: Go, Golang, GopherJS, Go to JavaScript, JSON, JSONP, CORS, HTTP GET, DOM,
        Web application, web, Full-Stack Go, Full-Stack Golang
-:category: Go
+:category: GopherJS
 :summary: Run Golang_ program in your browser by GopherJS_.
           Show how to make cross-domain requests (CORS_) by JSONP_ (JSON with Padding) technique, which allows data to be retrieved from servers of